adamdahan/Thnx/README.md

 ## Features

-- [x] Completely Customizable
-- [x] ThnxViewController - With built in support for dynamic text sizing
+- [x] ThnxViewController - With built in support for dynamic text sizing + exposed properties for UI customizations
 - [x] Thnx